Real-time analysis

 Stateful tools cannot maintain an indefinite number of observations in memory, so to avoid over-consumption of memory resources, the cache for each track is periodically purged of observations that are older than a specified age.

 Some of the stateful tools allow you to specify a purging duration using the Target Time Window parameter.
 When purging happens, observations older than the value specified in the Target Time Window parameter are purged from memory.
-Note that purging only affects observations in memory that were retained for purposes of stateful processing.
-Purging does not affect any observations sent to outputs and will not delete the data.
+Purging only affects observations in memory retained for stateful processing purposes.
+Purging does not affect any observations sent to outputs and does not delete the data.

 Geofencing